Simeon II: Education and business career

 In Madrid, Simeon studied at the Lycée Français.
 On 16 June 1955, upon turning 18, in accordance with the Tarnovo Constitution, Simeon read a proclamation to the Bulgarian people, claiming that he was Tsar of Bulgaria and confirming his will to be Tsar of all Bulgarians and to follow the principles contrary to those of the communist regime then ruling Bulgaria.
-In 1958, he enrolled at Valley Forge Military Academy and College in the United States, where he was known as "Cadet Rylski No. 6883", and he graduated as a second lieutenant.
-Once again in Spain (between 1959 and 1962), Simeon studied law and business administration.
+In 1958, he enrolled at Valley Forge Military College in the United States, where he was known as "Cadet Rylski No. 6883", and graduated as a second lieutenant.
+Later, Simeon studied law and business administration in Spain between 1959 and 1962.

-He then became a businessman.
+Simeon then became a businessman.
 For thirteen years, he was chairman of the Spanish subsidiary of Thomson, a French defense and electronics group.
 He was also an adviser in the banking, hotel, electronics, and catering sectors.

 Marriage and issue

 On 21 January 1962, Simeon married Spanish aristocrat, Doña Margarita Gómez-Acebo y Cejuela.
 The couple had five children – four sons (Kardam, Kiril, Kubrat and Konstantin) and a daughter, Kalina, all of whom subsequently married Spaniards.
 All of his sons received names of Bulgarian Tsars, his daughter has a Bulgarian name, although only four of his eleven grandchildren have Bulgarian names (Boris, Sofia, Mirko and Simeon).